-Paper as a curatorial tool
+Paper as a curatorial tool in book production

 With 128 artworks, uniformity would have been the easiest route – one stock, one finish, repeated throughout.
 It would have simplified the book production process and ensured consistency, but it would also have flattened the experience.
 The artworks themselves were hugely diverse: created by 128 different artists, each carries its own visual language, from very simple works to highly complex ones.
 Applying a single treatment would have given everything the same surface, flattening the differences that really matter to how each artwork should be seen.